CoMoVi: Co-Generation of 3D Human Motions and Realistic Videos: Experiments

 \section{Experiments}

 In this section, we first introduce our implementation and evaluation details.
-Then, we compare our approach with state-of-the-art T2M and I2V models for motion generation and video generation tasks, respectively.
-Finally, we conduct ablation studies to validate the effectiveness of our designs.
+Then, we compare our approach with SoTA T2M and I2V models for motion generation and video generation tasks, respectively.
+Finally, we conduct ablation studies to validate the effectiveness of our proposed motion representation and model architecture designs.